dotnet/docs/docs/core/compatibility/globalization/7.0/icu-globalization-api.md

 ---
-title: "Breaking change: Globalization APIs use ICU libraries on Windows Server"
+title: "Breaking change: Globalization APIs use ICU libraries on Windows Server 2019"
 description: Learn about the globalization breaking change in .NET 7 where ICU libraries are used for globalization functionality instead of NLS on Windows Server. ms.date: 09/01/2022
 ---
-# Globalization APIs use ICU libraries on Windows Server
+# Globalization APIs use ICU libraries on Windows Server 2019

-.NET 7 and later versions use [International Components for Unicode (ICU)](https://icu.unicode.org/) libraries for globalization functionality when running on Windows Server 2019 or later.
-(Non-server Windows versions have already been [using ICU since .NET 5](../5.0/icu-globalization-api.md).)
+.NET 7 and later versions use [International Components for Unicode (ICU)](https://icu.unicode.org/) libraries for globalization functionality when running on Windows Server 2019.
+Non-server editions of Windows have been [using ICU since .NET 5](../5.0/icu-globalization-api.md).
+However, .NET 7.0 will introduce support for loading ICU in earlier Windows client versions, specifically Windows 10 versions 1703, 1709, 1803, and 1809.

 ## Previous behavior

 In .NET 5 and .NET 6, the .NET libraries used [National Language Support (NLS)](/windows/win32/intl/national-language-support) APIs for globalization functionality on Windows Server 2019.
 For example, NLS functions were used to compare strings, get culture information, and perform string casing in the appropriate culture.
+This identical behavior is also applicable to Windows 10 client versions such as versions 1703, 1709, 1803, and 1809.

 ## New behavior

-Starting in .NET 7, if an app is running on Windows Server 2019 or later, .NET libraries use [ICU](https://icu.unicode.org/) globalization APIs, by default.
+Starting in .NET 7, if an app is running on Windows Server 2019 or Windows 10 client versions 1703, 1709, 1803, and 1809, .NET libraries use [ICU](https://icu.unicode.org/) globalization APIs, by default.
 (Non-server Windows versions have already been [using ICU since .NET 5](../5.0/icu-globalization-api.md), so there is no change for these versions.)

 ## Behavioral differences